FreddieK/Jupyter-Notebooks/algorithms/decision_tree/Decision Tree.md

 1. Identify adjacent examples of $A$ with differing target values (if the target is the same, the break point won't make any sense).
 2. Generate $c$ suggestion as the mean between the adjacent rows.
 3. Repeat for all examples until you have a list of candidate breakpoints.
-4. Identify which candidate suggestion that maximises information gain (and compare that to other attributes)
+4. Identify which candidate suggestion that maximises information gain (and compare that to other attributes).

 ## Regression
 Since the Gradient Boosting algorithm uses additive forward expansion to build an ensemble model out of multiple trees, each tree will need to output values that can be summed up.